dogweather/forkful/content/en/typescript/files-and-io/checking-if-a-directory-exists.md

 weight: 20
 ---

-## What & Why?
-Checking if a directory exists in TypeScript is essential for file management tasks, such as reading from or writing data to files, ensuring that operations are performed only on valid directories.
-This operation is crucial for avoiding errors that arise from attempting to access or manipulate non-existent directories.

 ## How to:
 TypeScript, when run in a Node.js environment, allows you to check if a directory exists by using the `fs` module, which provides the `existsSync()` function or the asynchronous `access()` function combined with `constants.F_OK`.

 ### Using `fs.existsSync()`:
 ```typescript
 import { existsSync } from 'fs';